 browser.raster_and_draw() browser.schedule_animation_frame()

-Now we’re scheduling a new rendering task every 16 milliseconds, just as we wanted to.
+Now we’re scheduling a new rendering task every 33 ms, just as we wanted to.

-There’s nothing special about 60 frames per second.
+There’s nothing special about any particular refresh rate.
 Some displays refresh 72 times per second, and displays that refresh even more often are becoming more common.
-Movies are often shot in 24 frames per second (though some directors advocate 48) while television shows traditionally use 30 frames per second.
-Consistency is often more important than the actual frame rate: a consistant 24 frames per second can look a lot smoother than a varying framerate between 60 and 24.
+Movies are often shot at 24 frames per second (though some directors advocate 48) while television shows traditionally use 30 frames per second.
+Consistency is often more important than the actual frame rate: a consistant 24 frames per second can look a lot smoother than a varying rate between 60 and 24.

 If you run this on your computer, there’s a good chance your CPU